-The two PDFs should be e-mailed to USACAC.AUSAHiring@usdoj.gov.
+The two PDFs should be e-mailed to USACAC.AUSAHiring@usdoj.gov (link sends e-mail).
 This position is open until filled, but applications will be considered on a rolling basis.

 Required qualifications: Applicants must possess a J.D. degree and be an active member of the bar (any jurisdiction).
 If not already an active member of the California bar, any applicant hired will be required to take (prior to their entry on duty date) and subsequently pass the California bar exam.
 AUSAs must become active members of the California bar and maintain California bar membership.

 Preferred qualifications: Hiring for AUSA positions within the USAO is highly competitive.
 The USAO seeks a diverse complement of lawyers with a wide range of exceptional skills and experience, unified by keen intelligence and sincere commitment to public interest.
 Litigation experience, superior academic record, excellent writing skills, impeccable character, demonstrated interest in public service, courtroom presence, and the ability to work with and relate to a wide variety of people are all taken into account.
 Most attorneys hired have several years of experience, although highly qualified recent graduates with some experience in practice or as a judicial clerk are also considered.
 Ties to the Central District of California will be considered.